knelasevero/home-server-infra/md/homeprivatenetwork.md

 ![vlan topology](https://github.com/knelasevero/home-server-infra/blob/main/md/images/photo_2022-02-24_14-35-58.jpg?raw=true)

 Very simple, modem to firewall/router, then to smart switch, and then separating into 2 VLANs.
 VLAN 1 (or more semantically, VLAN 10, so we start thinking about those VLAN IDs and IP ranges) will host our servers, where we plan to run web services or anything that is not personal.
 And VLAN 20 hosts our WIFI Access Point, which provides internet and connectivity to our personal devices.
-If an attacker manges to take hold of your personal devices, you are making it a bit more difficult for them to attack your servers (pretty hard).
+If an attacker manages to take hold of your personal devices, you are making it a bit more difficult for them to attack your servers (pretty hard).
 Same thing if the attacker takes hold of your servers, they would not easily jump to your personal devices, and you are reducing the blast radios.

 Let's get right to it then.